Published July 6, 2026 · Updated July 7, 2026 · Samson PG

 Yes.
 Providers do change pricing, and most don't notify users directly.
 If your spend jumped on a specific date with no corresponding usage increase, check the provider's pricing history.
 OpenAI and Anthropic both publish changelogs.

 First, check that the batch job has actually stopped running (look for any runaway loops or queued jobs).
-Second, check whether your provider has a hard usage limit you can set as a circuit breaker.
-Third, set a daily alert so the next unexpected run gets caught the same day rather than at month-end.
+Second, apply a verified kill switch — rate-limit or rotate keys, manage prepaid balance, or enforce a cap in your gateway (do not assume OpenAI budget alerts hard-stop traffic).
+Third, set a daily alert so the next unexpected run gets caught after the next sync rather than at month-end.

 The most common cause is a change in prompt length — especially a system prompt that got longer, or context window accumulation in a chat loop where every message carries the full history.
 Token counts compound quickly as conversation history grows.